Choose a Master of Science Degree Program offered completely online.

 Designed with the adult learner in mind:

-Since the program began in 1993, over 230 students have graduated with a Master of Science in Nutrition degree.
+Since the first Nutrition program began in 1993, over 230 students have graduated with a Master of Science degree.
 The Department of Nutrition enrolled its first nine students into the Master of Science degree program in 1993.
 At that time, the program was campus-based and was designed to meet the needs of dietitians interested in earning graduate degrees in nutrition.
 Because many prospective students expressed interest in an off-campus delivery format, a non-traditional program was offered using the same course materials, the same assignments and exams, and following the same course sequence as followed by students on campus.
 Students submitted course assignments and exams by U.S. mail or fax.
 On-campus attendance was required but only for three days at the end of each quarter.
 This option grew in popularity and in 1994, students entering the program expressed interest only in the non-traditional program, so no additional students were enrolled into the traditional program.
 As technology improved and became more readily available, the non-traditional option transitioned to a distance education Master of Science Program offered online in 1999, eliminating the need for an on-campus component.
 The first graduating class was in 1995 and at that time the program had 3 graduates.
+In Fall of 2013, a certificate program in Nutrition was implemented for health professionals.
+Now, in Fall of 2014, the MS in Prevention, Health Promotion and Wellness will be added to the Department offerings.